Search Results for

 tm.Save();

-When you open the TM in Trados Studio and view the language resources, the variable list will look as shown in the following screenshot:
+When you open the TM in Trados Studio and view the language resources, the variable list looks like this:

 Putting it All Together